cyplo/resume/resume.md

-#Cyryl Plotnicki-Chudyk
+#Cyryl Płotnicki-Chudyk
 - jobs@cyplo.net
 - https://www.cyplo.net

 ---
 ##Experience
 I'm take a problem and dig into it.
 I help solve the business issues, most commonly using software.
-At most of of my jobs my day consisted of writing programs, documentation, reviewing code and teaching.
+At most of of my jobs my day consisted of writing programs, documentation, reviewing code, recruiting and teaching.

 **Consultant** at Infusion, *June 2012 - Now*
-Here I'm a main driving force behind Infusion's revamped onboarding programme, making sure that the new hires feel welcome and that they end the first 3 months with a knowledge of company's culture and best programming practices.
+Here I'm a main driving force behind Infusion's revamped on-boarding programme, making sure that the new hires feel welcome and that they end the first 3 months with a knowledge of company's culture and best programming practices.
 I also do write code here.
 Mostly Java and .Net, sprinkled with some c, c++, python, bash and powershell.

 Projects:

 * Pulse - a product for mass remote software installation and monitoring.
 Used, among others, in demo kiosk installations, phone retail shops and in-flight entertainment systems.
 * I've helped build a distributed solution for insurance costs calculation for Metlife Japan.
-Mostly Java, some IBM mainframes and ocassional C++.
+Mostly Java, some IBM mainframes and occasional C++.
 * I've worked for other financial institutions on distributed software for risk exposure analysis.
 Mostly .net, some c++, large in-house computation farms involved.